-- Please note hair length longer than shoulder length must be tied back for all white or maroon ribbons/hair ties can be worn. - Facial Hair: Boys must be clean shaven at all times. - Make-up: No visible make-up, nail polish or fake nails.
+- Please note hair length longer than shoulder length must be tied back for all practical classes inclusive of Science, Food, Technology and Health and PE.
+Navy, white or maroon ribbons/hair ties can be worn. - Facial Hair: Must be clean shaven at all times. - Make-up: No visible make-up, nail polish, fake eyelashes or fake nails.